ndonald2/DaisyPatches/patches/IntervalOsc/README.md

 In practice this achieves a subset of just intonation pitch intervals, many of which are rational intervals (integer or integer-reciprocal multiples) of the frequency of the first oscillator.

-Changing the base frequency (CV_1 knob + CV_5 voltage input) will change the frequency of both oscillators while preserving the geometric ratio of their frequencies.
+Changing the base frequency (CV_1 knob + CV_5 voltage input) will change the frequency of both oscillators while preserving the ratio of their frequencies.
 Changing the offset (CV_2 knob + CV_6 voltage input) will change the frequency multiplication factor for the second oscillator.

 This mode is especially useful for audio rate cross-modulation synthesis techniques, e.g. using Mutable Instruments Warps, in which the output of the